Bicycle Benefits Program

 Chapter 8- Implementation

-Have you checked out the new BikeRaleigh blog yet?
-You’ll find an interactive bike map, exciting information on a potential bike share program, and ways for you to join in on the conversation!
-Leave your comments with feedback on some of our posts!
+Have you checked out the BikeRaleigh blog lately?
+You’ll find an interactive bike map, information on our Bike Plan, and ways for you to join in on the conversation!
+We would love your feedback on our efforts and our posts!

 - 1 Exchange Plaza, Suite 727